danieldn-aramada/bm-capi-gitops-demo/README.md

-# bm-capi-gitops-demo
+# CAPI Gitops Demo

-Local demo of argo cd gitops to create (and manage lifecycle of) worker clusters
+Local demo of argo cd gitops to create (and manage lifecycle of) capi worker clusters

+Setup CAPI mangement cluster and install ArgoCD
 ```
 # use kind to create "mgmt" cluster
 # install capi on cluster